allanmcculloch/PostsApp/README.md

 - Link to post details
 - View a list of users
 - View a list of comments linked from a post
+- Loads data from an API and caches the results (in memory)

 Built with the latest Android Kotlin development using: